azeek21/Next-Notes/README.md

+> [!NOTE]
+> Nextjs had many new releases since this.
+Things have changed.
+Go read official docs.

 # My notes while learning NextJs
 <i> I took them during the process of learnning based on knowledge and practice. `This is a README with more than 1500 lines.` Feel free to read and learn from it.
 But I would highly recommend learning from official documentation of NextJs. </i>